 Gambit Pileup: The First Incursion experienced one due to then-divided Forum forces having wildly differing agendas.

 Go Mad from the Revelation: Invoked in the Cleaner sidestory, where Lilithium literally drives mad a native journalist who had dug too deep.

 Have You Told Anyone Else?: Zig-zagged in the Cleaner sidestory.
 The native journalist thought he could avoid being dealt with by informing his editor and friends, only to learn that the OSR had already disposed of them.

 My Greatest Failure: The Forum's failure during the First Incursion and the Black Queen War, which can't really be called anything nicer than a clusterfuck, have weighed on all the Originals these millennia.

 Name's the Same: There are three things called the Forum: The Fleet as a whole, the specific Forerunner spacecraft, and the whole organisation.

 "Yes, we were surprisingly unimaginative when we were starting out."
 [Blackraptor] admitted with a shrug.
 We did really suck at naming things way back.

-- Serious Business: The Forum once got into a civil war over paper.
+Serious Business: The Forum once got into a civil war over paper.
 How serious?
 It lasted 15 years and the Originals still pay remembrance by having annual 15-day long live-fire "reenactments".
 Although it is something of In-Universe debate whether the paper dispute was the actual reason, or merely the straw that broke the camel's back on centuries of stewing internecine hatreds the way the assassination of Franz Ferdinand kicked off World War I.

 "I will break you as I did your -" ground out Bane, but I leapt up and snap-kicked my heel into his face in a kenpo move before he could finish the sentence.